 KELLY YANG, Founder, is the New York Times best-selling, award-winning author of FRONT DESK and winner of the 2018 Asian Pacific American Award for Literature.
 FRONT DESK is a debut middle grade novel published by Scholastic Inc, the publishers of Harry Potter, about a 10 year-old Chinese American immigrant girl who manages the front desk of a motel while her parents clean the rooms.
 In 2018, FRONT DESK was awarded the Asian Pacific American Award for Literature as well as the Parents’ Choice Gold Medal.
 In addition, FRONT DESK is a Children’s History Book Prize Honor Book, a E.B.
 White Honor Book, and has earned numerous other recognitions including being named an Amazon Best Book of the Year, a Washington Post Best Book of the Year, a Kirkus Best Book of the Year, a School Library Journal Best Book of the Year, a NPR Best Book of the Year, a NBC Best Book of the Year, and a Publisher’s Weekly Best Book of the Year.
 In 2019, it was announced that FRONT DESK is a 2019 Global Read Aloud, connecting 1.5 million children around the world through one book.

-Kelly is also the author of THREE KEYS, the sequel to FRONT DESK, coming out in September 2020 from Scholastic and PARACHUTES, her young adult debut novel, coming out in May 2020 from HarperCollins.
+Kelly is also the author of THREE KEYS, the sequel to FRONT DESK, released in September 2020, ROOM TO DREAM, released in September 2021 (both from Scholastic), and NEW FROM HERE, released in March 2022 from Simon & Schuster.
+She also wrote PARACHUTES, her young adult debut novel, released in May 2020 from HarperCollins.

 Kelly immigrated to America when she was 6 years old and grew up in Southern California.
 She is a graduate of the University of California, Berkeley and Harvard Law School, having entered college at the age of 13 and Harvard Law School at the age of 17.
 In 2005, at the age of 20, Kelly became one of the youngest graduates of Harvard Law School.